osedo/GSA-MREMA/README.md

 The gene set list returned is based on cell type one, as above if their is DE the last gene sets listed will contain the DE genes.

+The proportion of normal cells is given in the colData of the SummarizedExperiment objectas purity.

 #### Cancer_WO_MREMA
 ```R
 cancer_w_o_mrema(simulation_cancer$sum_exp_raw_count, simulation_cancer$raw.gs)